google/knative-gcp/docs/how-to/authentication-mechanism-troubleshooting.md

     `cloud-run-events`.

-**_Note:_** For Kubernetes Secret, if the JSON private key no longer exists under your Google Cloud Service Account `cloud-run-events`.
-Then, even the Google Cloud Service Account `cloud-run-events` has all required permissions, and the corresponding Kubernetes Secret `google-cloud-key` is in namespace `cloud-run-events`, you still get permission related error.
+**_Note:_** For Kubernetes Secret, if the JSON private key no longer exists under your Google Cloud Service Account `events-controller-gsa`.
+Then, even the Google Cloud Service Account `events-controller-gsa` has all required permissions, and the corresponding Kubernetes Secret `google-cloud-key` is in namespace `cloud-run-events`, you still get permission related error.
 To such case, you have to re-download the JSON private key and re-create the Kubernetes Secret,